apankov/keys.js/README.md

 This is a JavaScript client library to facilitate interaction with an [Eris Keys](https://github.com/eris-ltd/eris-keys) server.

+Note:  Eris Keys does not expose an interface to get private keys.

 # Installation

 `$ npm install eris-keys`